nenduru1/Zhao_lab/README.md

-# PGS Aggregate Annotate and Rank Variants
-PgsRankRannotatR is an R wrapper package designed to facilitate rank aggregation and annotation of variants, particularly in the context of polygenic scores from the PGS Catalog.
 # PgsRankRannotatR

-PgsRankRannotatR is a package designed to perform rank aggregation and annotation tasks in R.
+PgsRankRannotatR is an R wrapper package designed to facilitate the aggregation of polygenic scores from the PGS Catalog for any particular trait, and perform rank aggregation and annotation of effect variants.

 ## Installation